-Criminalization of Activism draws on a multiplicity of perspectives and case studies from the Global South and Global North to show how protest has been subject to processes of criminalisation over time.
+Criminalization of Activism draws on a multiplicity of perspectives and case studies from the Global South and the Global North to show how protest has been subject to processes of criminalization over time.

 Table of Contents

 Part 1.
 THEORETICAL APPROACHES ON THE OVER-CRIMINALIZATION OF DISSENT

 1. Politics of Exception.
 Criminalizing Activism in Western European Democracies by Katharina Fritsch and Andrea Kretschmann.

 2. A Social Control Perspective for the Study of Environmental Harm and Resistance by Alida Szalai